Directors and financial reporting

 - have appropriate governance arrangements, and processes and controls

-- ensure the financial knowledge of directors is adequate
+- ensure its directors' financial reporting knowledge is adequate

 - apply the accounting standards

-- apply appropriate experience and expertise to financial reporting, and the underlying processes supporting the information in the financial report, including engaging external experts where appropriate, and
+- apply appropriate experience and expertise to financial reporting, and the underlying processes supporting the information in the financial report, including engaging external experts where appropriate

 - consider accountability and internal incentives for company management that are focused on financial reporting quality.

 An audit committee plays an important role in ensuring financial reporting and audit quality.
-However, the existence of an audit committee does not diminish your responsibility in relation to the company’s financial report.
+However, the existence of an audit committee does not diminish your responsibility for the company’s financial report.